teleprint-me/archive/docs/specs/03-Dynamic-Cost-Averaging.md

 **Disclaimer:**

-_I am a **programmer** and I am **NOT** an accredited financial expert.
+_**I am a programmer and I am NOT an accredited financial expert.
 You should seek out an accredited financial expert for making serious investment decisions.
-Do NOT take investment advice from random internet strangers and always do your own research._
+Do NOT take investment advice from random internet strangers and always do your own research.**_

 # Dynamic Cost Averaging

-Dynamic Cost Averaging is similar to Cost Averaging.
-We set a Principal Amount and then purchase an asset with Principal Amount on a set interval based on Time Period.
+Dynamic Cost Averaging (DCA) is a variation of Cost Averaging that encourages both buying and selling.
+Like Cost Averaging, DCA involves setting a Principal Amount and purchasing an asset at a regular interval, called the Interval.
+However, DCA also includes selling assets when certain conditions are met.

-We include Target Value that assists in determining the amount to buy or sell based on a Purchase Factor of the Principal Amount that falls within Min Factor and Max Factor range.
-These expressions and variables are defined by the user.
+In DCA, a Target Value helps determine the amount to buy or sell based on a Multiplier of the Principal Amount.
+This Multiplier falls within a range defined by the Min Multiplier and Max Multiplier.
+These factors and variables can be customized by the user.
+Let's briefly describe each term:

+-   Principal Amount: The initial investment or the base amount for purchasing the asset.
+-   Interval: The regular interval at which the asset is bought or sold.
+-   Target Value: A predefined value that helps determine when to buy or sell.
+-   Multiplier: A multiplier applied to the Principal Amount to calculate the buying or selling amount.
+-   Min Multiplier and Max Multiplier: The lower and upper bounds of the Multiplier range, respectively.

+# Algorithm

-We need to define our columns: Date, Market Price, Current Target, Current Value, Principal Amount, Factor Purchase, Factor Amount, Total Factor Amount, Order Size, Total Order Size, and Time Period.
+We need to define our columns: Datetime, Market Price, Current Target, Current Value, Principal Amount, Multiplier, Trade Amount, Total Trade Amount, Order Size, Total Order Size, and Interval.
 This will allow us to keep track of the relevant data and show the evaluated expressions as its set of results.

 We define the sequence of steps, as well as the expressions used, to evaluate each value as the following: